Brest, Belarus

-Brest lies astride the Mukhavets River, that is known to Bresters as "the river".
 The river flows west through the city, dividing it into north and south, and meets the Western Bug in the Brest Fortress.
 The river flows slowly and gently.
 You can hop into a tube that looks like a big rubber doughnut and take a relaxing float down this river.

 Historic background:

-The history of Brest goes back to the times of Kievan Rus.
+The early history of Brest goes back to the times of Kievan Rus.
 Presumably in the 10th century it began on an island at the confluence of the Mukhavets and Western Bug, at a crossroad of 2 important trade routes and waterways.
 The river was the only way for transportation across the thick forests and impassable marshland in those days.
-People sailed boats down the river for transportation.
-A relatively short portage between Pinsk and Kobrin connected two long waterways from the Black to the Baltic seas.
-The Dnieper (Dnepr) River was an important traffic artery of the Ukraine and Belarus, 2,290 km (1,420 mi) long.
-The construction of a canal between Pinsk and Kobrin linked the Dnieper with the Bug River, thus, the Mukhavets is a link in a waterway from the Black to the Baltic seas.
+That was the first road of the settlement amid islands.
+A Slavonic Venice.People traveled down the river for ages.
+A relatively short portage between Pinsk and Kobrin linked two rivers (the Pina, a tributary of the Prypet and Dnieper River and the Mukhavets, a tributary of the Bug River) enabling a long transcontinental waterway from the Black to the Baltic seas.
+The Dnieper (Dnepr) River, the third longest river of Europe, was an important traffic artery of the Ukraine and Belarus, 2,290 km (1,420 mi) long.
+In the 18th century, the construction of a canal between Pinsk and Kobrin, named the Dnepr-Bug Canal, replaced the portage.
+Thus, the Mukhavets has always been a stretch of the long inland waterway from the Black to the Baltic seas.

 The terrain is fairly flat around Brest.
 The river looks quite broad in Brest.
 The river has an extremely large floodplain, that is about 2 km across.
 Brest was subject to flooding in the past.
 One of the worst floods in recorded history occurred in 1974.

 Despite the reclamation major part of the river valley remains intact.
+A bird sanctuary stretches from the Brest Fortress along the intercontinental highway and the Mukhavets River.
 The seasons change the garments of the valley - meadows of spring wildflowers, emerald summer greenery, the fire colors of autumn, the fairyland snows.
-A bird sanctuary stretches from the Brest Fortress between the intercontinental highway and the Mukhavets River.
+You see a new residential area at a distance, on the southern reclaimed riverside.
+The houses were built there during the last 2 decades.

 The dam with locks have been regulating the water level in the river since the 19th century, to make it navigable.

-The northern reclaimed riverside features a site of sports complexes, constructed in the early 2000s comprises the Ice Palace, indoor track-and-field arena and the ever first baseball stadium in Belarus
+The northern reclaimed riverside features a site of sports complexes, constructed in the early 2000s comprises the Ice Palace, indoor track-and-field arena and the ever first baseball stadium in Belarus.

 the Ice Palace (Ice Arena) of Brest